Court of Protection pilot will roll on another year

 HMCTS will then consider evidence of how the pilot scheme has gone and make a decision about whether to make the new arrangements permanent, revert to the old system or look at an option somewhere between the two.

-At Lester Morrill, our specialist Court of Protection solicitors are experienced in working with vulnerable individuals and their families, friends and care teams to ensure the best possible outcome.
+At Minton Morrill, our specialist Court of Protection solicitors are experienced in working with vulnerable individuals and their families, friends and care teams to ensure the best possible outcome.
 We currently manage cases involving private clients, solicitors, local authorities, referrals from the court and case managers.
 We also advise on matters relating to health and welfare, receiving referrals from family members and advocates.
 Please contact our team for further information.